 Horsetooth Reservoir

-Enjoy activities, beautiful lodging and more at Horsetooth Reservoir, one Colorado’s most scenic outdoor paradises located only minutes outside Fort Collins, Colo.
+Enjoy outdoor activities, beautiful lodging and more at Horsetooth Reservoir, one of Colorado’s most scenic outdoor paradises, located only minutes outside Fort Collins.
 In 1933, the Poudre Valley was enduring years of drought and dust storms and the farmers began realizing the need for more water to satisfy the thirst of the crop-bearing farms around Fort Collins.

 Knowing the water from the Poudre River was inconsistent, sometimes providing too much and at other times not enough, Horsetooth Reservoir was developed to solve the problem.
 The reservoir acquired its name from the unique rock formation that sits above the large body of water.

-For more information, please contact the Visit Fort Collins Information Center or the Colorado Welcome Center
+For more information, please contact the Visit Fort Collins Information Center.

 Parks & Open Spaces